-Positive Behavior System
+Positive Behavior System (Upper School)

-- Teaching, rewarding and reinforcing of behavior expectations: Will be taught and practiced and rewarded and reinforced using Dojo Points - For Minor Incidents not meeting behavior expectations: - Minor Behavior Incidents are managed by classroom teachers through the use of our classroom management systems. - Students will have a conversation with the teacher and have an opportunity to practice the appropriate behavior. - Teachers will reach out as needed to the family to keep them informed and work in partnership to support the student. - Incidents will be indicated as not upholding our Community Agreements - For Major Behavior Incidents that violate California Education Code, students will be referred to school administration.
+- Teaching and reinforcing of behavior expectations: Expectations will be taught, rewarded and reinforced throughout the school year - For Minor Incidents not meeting behavior expectations: students will have the opportunity to have a restorative conversation, reflect and work on repairing harm that was caused. - For Major Behavior Incidents that violate California Education Code, students will be referred to school administration.
 A decision regarding disciplinary action will be made based on the specific incident.
 If appropriate, the child will be sent home with the referral form.
 Please review, sign, and send back this form the following day.

-School Rewards/Awards
+School Rewards/Awards (Upper School)